jmrgibson/tntw/README.md

 ## Coming soon(tm)

+- drag-select
 - different icon for selected/unselected units
 - UI for unit state
-- unit waypoints to other units
+- unit waypoints to other units (HARD - how to I keep references to other query objects)

 ## Why?